 The United States Department of Agriculture (USDA) publishes a variety of reports that contain valuable information for agricultural stakeholders, providing-among other things-updated information about the existing level of stocks, and expectations for planted acreage, harvest yield, crop production, exports, imports, and marketing-year ending stocks.
-As new information is digested by traders, they adjust commodity prices to reflect updated supply and demand fundamentals (if markets are efficient) (Adjemian, 2012).
+USDA news about crops is primarily focused on the supply of agricultural commodities, which are frequently affected by weather, pest, and policy shocks; this is intuitive, since changes in food commodity demand occur more slowly, based on the growth in population and income.
+As new information is digested by traders, they adjust commodity prices to reflect updated expectations about fundamentals-assuming that markets are efficient (Adjemian, 2012).
 Ultimately, accurate USDA news can facilitate better resource allocation decisions by market participants (Gouel, 2020).

 A growing body of research has examined the reaction of commodity futures prices to USDA news (Sumner and Mueller, 1989; Fortenbery and Sumner, 1993; Isengildina-Massa et al., 2008; Adjemian, 2012; Dorfman and Karali, 2015; Adjemian and Irwin, 2018, 2020; Ying et al., 2019; Karali et al., 2020; Huang et al., 2021; Cao and Robe, 2022).
 Indeed, Karali et al. (2020) use an identification through censoring (ITC) approach to document that 78% of the return variance for daily corn futures is explained by changes in supply-side fundamentals, as represented by production surprises.
 While these and related studies document that USDA news regularly moves commodity futures prices, few researchers have explored the wider impact of USDA supply news.
-Cao et al. (2023) provide a notable exception, investigating how the release of USDA reports can affect the stock market behavior of publicly-listed food companies, using the Capital Asset Pricing Model to assess how stock prices or trading volumes were affected by the USDA news surprise.
+Cao et al. (2023) provide a notable exception, investigating how the release of USDA reports can affect the equity prices of publicly-listed food companies using the Capital Asset Pricing Model.

 In this article, we are concerned with measuring agricultural supply news shocks (that correlate to USDA news about existing stocks or anticipated changes to U.S. field crop production) and their impact on elements of the agricultural sector and the broader domestic and global economy.
 To do so, we employ a novel approach proposed by Känzig (2021) that exploits the exogeneity of the news in important USDA publications, and uses it as an external instrument in a VAR model.
-We measure news as the high-frequency changes in U.S. field crop futures prices around USDA supply announcements, and include in the analysis key field crops in the United States: corn, oats, rice, soybeans, and wheat, weighted by their annual share of production.
+We measure news as the high-frequency changes in U.S. field crop futures prices around USDA supply announcements, and include in the analysis key field crops in the United States: corn, oats, rice, soybeans, and wheat, weighted by their annual share of domestic production.
 The supply-related announcements we consider are USDA's monthly World Agricultural Supply and Demand Estimates (WASDE), its quarterly Grain Stocks, and its annual Prospective Plantings and Acreage reports.
 These reports are closely monitored by market participants involved in supply management and speculative decision-making (Goyal and Adjemian, 2021).